 - Continue to maintain and promote proper hand hygiene and wellness practices throughout the district.

 - Provide a safe environment for students and employees by continuing district sanitization and disinfecting practices of our buildings and classrooms.

 Personal Protective Equipment (PPE)

 Subject to any updated guidance from TEA, YISD has provided or will provide PPE as described in this plan.
-Hand sanitizer will be available in every classroom as well as in other meetings and common areas.
-Desk dividers will not be used unless specifically requested by a parent.
+Hand sanitizer will be available in every classroom as well as in other meeting and common areas.

 COVID-19 Testing for Staff Members and Students

 Because COVID-19 testing is readily available to the public, testing will not be available through the district.

 Disinfection will continue pursuant to CDC guidelines.
 In most situations, cleaning surfaces using soap or detergent, and not disinfection, is enough to reduce risk.
 Disinfection is recommended in indoor community settings where there has been a suspected or confirmed case of COVID-19 within the last 24 hours.
 (Source)

 The district’s goal is to reduce the spread of communicable disease in schools and to promote a healthy environment for all students attending school.
 Proper handwashing and cough etiquette can help reduce the spread of disease.

 Deciding when to keep a sick child at home from school is not always easy.
 It is important for children to attend school.
 However, when a child is sick, he or she needs to stay home in the care of an adult to get well and prevent spreading illness to others.